euroscipy/euroscipy_proceedings/papers/bastian_venthur/venthur.rst

 Wyrm we implemented dozens of methods, covering a broad range of aspects for off-line analysis and online experiments.

-IN THE FOLLOWING SECTIONS WE'LL FOO
+In the following sections we will explain Wyrm's fundamental data structure, its design principles and give an overview of the available methods of the toolbox.
+We'll show you where to find the documentation as well as some extensive examples.

 Design
 ------

-All methods in the toolbox revolve around the data structure that is used throughout the toolbox to store various kinds of data.
-The data structure dubbed `Data`, is an object containing an n-dimensional numpy array that represents the actual data to be stored, and some meta data.
+All methods in the toolbox revolve around a data structure that is used throughout the toolbox to store various kinds of data.
+The data structure dubbed `Data`, is an object containing an n-dimensional numpy array that represents the actual data to be stored and some meta data.
 The meta data describes for each dimension of the numpy array, the name of the dimension, the names of the single columns and the unit of the data.

 Let's assume we have a record of previously recorded EEG data.
 The data was recorded with 20 channels and consists of 30 samples.
 The data itself can be